Realiserad/fish-ai/README.md

 ### Autocomplete commands

-Begin typing your command and press **Ctrl + Space** to autocomplete at the cursor position.
+Begin typing your command and press **Ctrl + Space** to display a list of completions in [`fzf`](https://github.com/junegunn/fzf).
+Completions load in the background and show up as they become available.

 ### Suggest fixes